Did Not Attend (DNA) policy

 The responsible clinician (usually the doctor or the nurse holding the clinic) will be responsible for initiating action to contact the patient by telephone to determine the reason for the failure to attend, and where possible re-arrange the appointment.

-Where a new appointment is arranged, this is to be followed up with a telephone call, the day prior to the new appointment date, to check that they will attend.
+Where a new appointment is arranged, this is to be followed up with a phone call, the day prior to the new appointment date, to check that they will attend.

 Appointments should be cancelled at least 2 hours in advance.